ted-lang/ted/docs/src/language/events.md

 # Events

-Ted is event-driven.
-Code executes in response to signal changes, not continuous evaluation.
+Timed Ted is event-driven.
+Event handlers execute in response to event sources (signals are one common source).

 ## The `on` Keyword